isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Apart from the (occasionally important) issue of preformance, the choice between `"\\n"` and `endl` is almost completely aestetic.
+Apart from the (occasionally important) issue of performance, the choice between `"\\n"` and `endl` is almost completely aestetic.

 ## SL.regex: Regex